 Joint Nordic events - healthcare as a leverage for smarter and greener cities

 With funding from Nordic Innovation NCSH with Nordic and Israeli partners will work on using healthcare as a leverage for smarter and greener cities.
-A delegationg/matchmaking event will take plce, preliminary the last week in November 2018.
+A delegationg/matchmaking event will take place November 14-15 2018.

 Innovation Cluster Energy Efficent Healthcare

 The Swedish Energy Agency is funding a Swedish national Innovation Cluster hosted and managed by the NCSH.
 The cluster was formed in 2016 and is currently under developement.
 We welcome all stakeholders with an interest in energy efficiency in healthcare to contact us.
 2017 a report on Swedish Energy Efficent healthcare was released and 2018 a report on challanges in internationalisation of Swedish energy efficent healthcare.

 During 2018, Letter of Intents was written with 3 international innovation arenas for future collaborations in the field of energy efficent and climate smart healthcare.

 Nordic strategic platform for increased export of Sustainable Healthcare solutions.